-Hazing Policy:
+Hazing Policy

-Any action taken or situation created, intentionally, whether ON or OFF university premises, to produce mental or physical discomfort, embarrassment, harassment, or ridicule is considered hazing.
+Any action taken or situation created, intentionally, whether on or off university premises, to produce mental or physical discomfort, embarrassment, harassment, or ridicule is considered hazing.
 Such activities may include, but are not limited to the following:

-- Use of alcohol - Use of any drug, narcotic, or controlled substance - Eating spoiled foods, raw onions, bananas, or anything else unreasonable - Paddling in any form - Branding in any form - Tying a person to a chair, pole, anchor, tree, person, or any other object - Creation of excessive fatigue presenting physical and psychological shocks - Pushing, shoving, tackling, and/or any other physical abuse - Exposing oneself indecently or appearing nude in anyway - Subjecting a person or group of people to verbal harassment - Calling people demeaning names - Misleading pledges in an effort to convince them that they will not be initiated, that they will be hurt during initiation, or any other activity subject to mental stress - Carrying items that serve no constructive purpose or that are designed to punish or embarrass the carrier - Requiring people to deface or steal property - Assigning or endorsing pranks or participate in events that others active members would not participate in. - Having people perform personal chores - Conducting interrogations or any other non-constructive questioning - Answering telephones, doors, or greeting organization members with a prescribed chant, riddle, song, or rhyme - Quests, treasure hunts, scavenger hunts, road trips, or any other such activities carried on outside or inside of the confines of the university - Wearing of public apparel which is conspicuous and not in good taste normally - Engaging in public students and buffoonery - Morally degrading or humiliating games and activities - Any other activities which are not consistent with fraternal law, ritual, or policy, or the regulations and policies of the university
+- Use of alcohol - Use of any drug, narcotic, or controlled substance - Eating spoiled foods, raw onions, or anything else unreasonable - Paddling in any form - Branding in any form - Tying a person to a chair, pole, anchor, tree, person, or any other object - Creation of excessive fatigue presenting physical and psychological shocks - Pushing, shoving, tackling, and/or any other physical abuse - Exposing oneself indecently or appearing nude in anyway - Subjecting a person or group of people to verbal harassment - Calling people demeaning names - Misleading pledges in an effort to convince them that they will not be initiated, that they will be hurt during initiation, or any other activity subject to mental stress - Carrying items that serve no constructive purpose or that are designed to punish or embarrass the carrier - Requiring people to deface or steal property - Assigning or endorsing pranks - Having people perform personal chores - Conducting interrogations or any other non-constructive questioning - Answering telephones, doors, or greeting organization members with a prescribed chant, riddle, song, or rhyme - Quests, treasure hunts, scavenger hunts, road trips, or any other such activities carried on outside or inside of the confines of the university - Wearing of public apparel which is conspicuous and not in good taste normally - Engaging in public students and buffoonery - Morally degrading or humiliating games and activities - Any other activities which are not consistent with fraternal law, ritual, or policy, or the regulations and policies of the university

 Hazing at Upper Iowa University is STRICTLY PROHIBITED.
 Any individual or group found guilty of hazing will be subject to disciplinary sanctions which could include suspension, expulsion, and/or group termination.
-For further questions about hazing, please see the Student Handbook or contact the Coordinator of Student Engagement.
+For further questions about hazing, please see the Student Handbook or contact the Director of Student Engagement and Leadership.

-Any person suffering or witnessing a hazing activity is encouraged to report the incident to the Office of Student Engagement and Leadership The principle officer of each registered student organization shall be responsible for informing pledges and members of the University Hazing Policy.
+Any person suffering or witnessing a hazing activity is encouraged to report the incident to OSA.
+The principle officer of each registered student organization shall be responsible for informing pledges and members of the University Hazing Policy.

-The Upper Iowa University Hazing Policy will be in accordance with the laws of the State of Iowa at all times.
+The Upper lowa University Hazing Policy will be in accordance with the laws of the State of Iowa at all times.
 However, the university's standards of personal conduct substantially exceed the minimum expectations of civil law and custom.
 Student organizations and individual students found in violation of Iowa hazing laws will be subjected to university disciplinary action.
 The university disciplinary process does not make an individual or organization exempt from criminal prosecution with the State of Iowa.

-For club and organization reference, the law on hazing in Iowa states the following (708.10):
+For club and organization reference, the law on hazing in lowa states the following (708.10):

-This information was found at:
+This information was found at: http://search.legis.state.ia.us/nxt/gateway.dll/ic?f=templates&fn=default.htm

-http://search.legis.state.ia.us/nxt/gateway.dll/ic?f=templates&fn=default.htm

-In accordance with the Iowa Hazing law, the Office of Student Engagement and Leadership has developed the following procedures:
+In accordance with the Iowa Hazing law, the Office of Student Activities has developed the following procedures: